Synchronisation Rules¶

 Import (inbound)¶

-Import rules process data from a connected system into the metaverse.
+Import rules process data from a Connected System into the metaverse.
 They are used with source systems: systems that provide authoritative identity data (HR databases, badge systems, etc.).

 An import rule:

-- Reads CSOs from the connected system's connector space
+- Reads CSOs from the Connected System's connector space

 - Attempts to join each CSO to an existing MVO using the rule's object matching configuration